Alexandra Haeseker: Exhibitions

 She has had numerous shows in Canada at the Glenbow Museum in Calgary and in other places, such as at the International Biennial Contemporaine, Trois-Rivières, Quebec in 2013.

 Some of the international exhibitions in which she participated are as follows: Center for Book Arts (New York; 2013); Brighton Phoenix Contemporary Art Centre (Brighton, UK; 2013); The MODEM Museum of Contemporary Art (Hungary; 2013); the Centro de Arte Moderno (Madrid; Spain, 2014); Musée des Beaux-Arts (Liège, Belgium; 2015); The Elisabeth Anna-Palais (Oldenburg; Germany, 2015); The Lamego Art Museum (Lamego; Portugal, 2016); the Ardel Museum (Bangkok; Thailand, 2017); and The Taoxichuan Art Museum (Jingdezhen, China, 2018).
 In 2019, as well, her work, Dogwalk: the Dunes (1980), was included in REBELLIOUS/ Alberta Women Artists in the 1980s (Art Gallery of Alberta, Edmonton).

 In 2020, at the Edinburgh Printmakers at Castle Mills Contemporary in Scotland, she installed The Botanist's Daughter, large experimental print works which looked at nature close-up and took inspiration from the resources of hand-pulled engravings found in Museum and Library collections, illustrating botanical and entomological themes.
 A Studio International review called the resulting effect "eerie, threatening, and yet somehow moving."
 The Scotsman called it a "very striking installation."
-As Alexandra Haeseker, wrote the "disturbing nature of the everyday lurks in my work".
+As Alexandra Haeseker wrote the "disturbing nature of the everyday lurks in my work".

-Anthem: Expressions of Canadian Identity, a catalogue published by the Canadian Language Museum in Toronto in 2021, included her work in preparation for an exhibition in fall 2021.
-In 2022, the Vernon Public Art Gallery held her exhibition Fleurs du Mal: Alexsandra Haseker, which as in her Edinburgh Printmakers show, recorded her concern about the environment through large-scale images of the insect and plant world, with an added video and artist's books.
+Anthem: Expressions of Canadian Identity, a catalogue published for a show curated by Derek Michael Besant which premiered at The Bibliotheca Alexandrina in Egypt in 2022 and opened in 2023 at the Canadian Language Museum in Toronto, included her work.
+In 2022, the Vernon Public Art Gallery held her exhibition Fleurs du Mal: Alexandra Haeseker, which as in her Edinburgh Printmakers show, recorded her concern about the environment through large-scale images of the insect and plant world, with an added video and artist's books.
+In 2023, she exhibited Wingspan, 3 outdoor sculptures in Ephemera 2023 in the Northern Australia Festival of the Arts, Queensland.